randyrossi/bmc64/README.md

 NOTE: Adding CMDHD support is on a best-effort basis as this feature was added in later revisions of VICE and back-ported to BMC64.
 Not all functions may work as expected.

+# C64OS Support

+C64OS will work with BMC64 from 4.1 onward but only with JiffyDOS kernal replacement installed.
+For some reason, the regular kernal hangs on application launches.
+This happens on desktop versions of VICE as well so I don't think it's a problem with BMC64 specifically.
+If you are able to use C64OS without JiffyDOS on VICE, let me know.

 # Sound

 The default Sid engine is 'ReSid' which more accurately reproduces the sound chip.